ashislaha/NLP-based-Store-assistant-with-AR/README.md

 (4).
 Google map: it helps to identify the user location whether he/she is inside the store or not.

 (5).
 Dialogflow interacts with our own back-end which is hosted in https://explore-world.herokuapp.com/.
+Here is the project description how to create the server locally and hosted to heroku (https://github.com/ashislaha/Let-s-learn-server-side-coding).

 # Architecture of the entire project: